PaddlePaddle/Paddle/doc/design/refactorization.md

 	1. call maker class to complete `proto` and `checker`
 	2. with the completed `proto` and `checker`, build a new key-value pair in the `OpInfoMap`

-4. Invoke `USE` macro in where the Op is used to make sure it is linked.

 ---
 # Backward Module (1/2)